nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: Edit an employee**

+**MSS**

+1. User requests to edit an employee's information
+2. User enters the employee's ID and fields that need to be updated
+3. PayBack changes the employee's information accordingly

+    Use case ends.

+**Extensions**

+* 2a.
+The ID is invalid.
+    * 2a1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.